yanbozhang003/yanbozhang003.github.io/index.md

 ## About Me

 I am currently a Post-doctoral Fellow at Hong Kong University of Science and Technology (HKUST).
-Priory to this, I was a Postdoctoral Research Fellow in the [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/).
+Priory to this, I was a Postdoctoral Research Fellow at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/).
 I also co-founded [BITS (Singapore)](https://www.better-iot.com.sg/).
-I obtained my Ph.D. degree in 2023 from NTU, advised by [Professor Mo Li](https://cse.hkust.edu.hk/~lim/).
+I obtained my Ph.D. degree in 2023 from [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), NTU, advised by [Professor Mo Li](https://cse.hkust.edu.hk/~lim/).
 I received my B.E. degree in 2017 from
 <!-- the [School of Electronics and Information Engineering](https://seie.hit.edu.cn/),  -->
 [Harbin Institute of Technology (HIT)](https://www.hit.edu.cn/).